About the Journal

 - Serve as a hub for knowledge creation in Amish and plain Anabaptist studies through the publishing of fresh, insightful, and thought-provoking research.

-- Encourage systematic inquiry into focused researched questions as an alternative to the descriptive and amethodological studies that have long characterized the field.
+- Encourage systematic inquiry into focused research questions as an alternative to the a-methodological and descriptive studies that have long characterized the field.

 - Provide a focal point for plain Anabaptist studies while supporting scholars’ publishing endeavors in other outlets.